 Note 4 - Fair Value Measurements

-During the year, the System adopted GASB Statement No. 72, Fair Value Measurement and Application.
-As a result, the notes to the financial statements now include enhanced disclosures about fair value measurement, the level of fair value hierarchy, and valuation techniques.
+In accordance with GASB Statement No. 72, Fair Value Measurement and Application, the notes to the financial statements now include enhanced disclosures about fair value measurement, the level of fair value hierarchy, and valuation techniques.